joseTamezPena/RISKPLOTS/README.md

     ![](images/paste-23BD5B56.png)

     This ROC plot highlights the behavior of the risk to separate the high-risk vs the low-risk group.
-The green line provides the behavior of the automatically computed threshold or the user provided threshold.
+The green line and the red dot highlight the location of the automatically computed threshold or the user provided threshold.
+The confusion matrix shows the performance at the desicion threshold.

 5. Time vs. Events: Shows if the provided probability is calibrated to the observed events.
 It requires that the user provides an accurate estimation of the time interval.